artfuldev/KenTacToe/ReadMe.md

 *See __Misc__ section of Updates for further information.*

 ##Updates

+###Version 2.2
+* Major overhaul of a lot of code.
+* Tremendous amount of optimization.
+* Changed all possible integers to byte, thereby reducing memory footprint. *(Even 11x11 box has only 121 boxes, less than 8-bit byte)*

 ###Version 2.1
 * Added choice for users to play against AI or against another user(human).